Alejoboga20/python-course/README.md

 3. Run `data-types.py` to explore numbers, strings, type conversion, and slicing.
 4. Run `conditionals.py` and `logic-operators.py` to practice control flow.
+5. Set up `fastapi-fundamentals/` and run the API locally.
-5. Modify the examples and rerun them to observe how Python behaves.
+6. Modify the examples and rerun them to observe how Python behaves.

 ## Notes